 There are countless Stockton, California treasures to discover through the eyes of various artists.
 Here are a few recommendations to get you started.

 Since 2000, the Public Art Advisory Committee has expanded public art in the city of Stockton, sharing creative expressions and enhancing local spaces for educational and appreciation purposes.
-Stockton, Califonria has dedicated funds to ensure the progress of public art through budget initiatives aimed at supporting the arts.
+Stockton, California has dedicated funds to ensure the progress of public art through budget initiatives aimed at supporting the arts.

 Emphasis on the arts in Stockton has made it a place of robust interest for art enthusiasts and a playground for the eyes as visitors tour the various commissioned projects found throughout the city.